FormidableLabs/rowdy/README.md

 See https://code.google.com/p/selenium/wiki/InternetExplorerDriver#Required_Configuration
-for extra steps needed to work with local IE. Anecdotally, for Win7+IE11 in a VM, the following was needed:
+for extra steps needed to work with local IE. Anecdotally, for Win7+IE11 in a VM, the only actually tweak needed was:

-* "Enable Protected Mode" toggled the same for all zones.
-* (IE11-specific) Created key
+* Create key
   `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\MAIN\FeatureControl\FEATURE_BFCACHE`
-  and then added DWORD of `iexplore.exe` defaulted to `0` value.
+  and add DWORD of `iexplore.exe` defaulted to `0` value.

 ## API